Mark0025/devloop/devloop/DEV_MAN/active/master_plan_v1.md

 ## 2 RunPod Setup (Phase 1)

+### SSH vs API Usage

+• **API** (preferred for agents) – All tooling (Cursor, CLI, Slack bot) interacts via the Controller REST API.
+Human developers rarely need direct RunPod API calls.
+• **SSH** – Only used for one-off maintenance (e.g., inspecting logs, manual updates inside the container).
+Add your public key once; daily operations rely on HTTP.

+### Template Recommendation _(added 2025-08-02)_

+Start with the community **"ollama template"** (simple, CUDA-ready, minimal footprint).
+Alternative templates like "Local Lab Ollama API and OpenWebUI" add a GUI you don’t need for automated agents.

+After confidence grows, you can switch the controller to spawn serverless Flex endpoints or a custom Dockerfile.

 1. **Create Pod Template**
    • GPU : RTX 4090 (24 GB)
    • Template : "Ollama" or PyTorch 2.8 base